Deep Learning for Micro-expression Recognition: A Survey: Datasets

-Different from macro-expressions which can be easily captublack in our daily life, micro-expressions are involuntary brief facial expressions, particularly occurring under high stress.
-Four databases appeablack continuously around 2010: Canal9~\cite{vinciarelli2009canal9}, York-DDT \cite{polikovsky2009facial}, Polikvsky’s database and USF-HD.
+Different from macro-expressions which can be easily captured in our daily life, MEs are involuntary brief FEs, particularly occurring under high stake situations.
+Four early databases appeared continuously around 2010: Canal9~\cite{vinciarelli2009canal9}, York-DDT \cite{polikovsky2009facial}, Polikvsky’s database \cite{polikovsky2009facial} and USF-HD \cite{shreve2011macro}.
 However, Canal9 and York-DDT are not aimed for ME research.
-Polikvsky’s database \cite{polikovsky2009facial} and USF-HD \cite{shreve2011macro} includes only posed MEs which are collected by asking participants to intentionally pose or mimic emotions.
-The posed expressions are contradict with the spontaneous nature of MEs.
+Polikvsky’s database and USF-HD include only posed MEs which are collected by asking participants to intentionally pose or mimic a micro movement.
+The posed expressions contradict with the spontaneous nature of MEs.
 Currently, these databases are not used anymore for MER.
-In the recent years, several spontaneous ME databases were created, including: SMIC~\cite{li2013spontaneous} and its extended version SMIC-E, CASME \cite{Yan2013CASME}, CASME II \cite{Yan2014CASME}, CAS(ME)$^2$ \cite{qu2017cas}, SAMM~\cite{davison2018samm}, and micro-and-macro expression warehouse (MMEW) ~\cite{ben2021video}.
-These ME datasets are collected under lab environment.
-During experiments, the participants are always requiblack to keep a “poker face” and to report their emotions for each stimulant post-recording.
-Furthermore, MEVIEW published in 2017 \cite{artnerspotting} contains MEs in the wild.
+In the recent years, several spontaneous ME databases were created, including: SMIC~\cite{li2013spontaneous} and its extended version SMIC-E, CASME \cite{Yan2013CASME}, CASME II \cite{Yan2014CASME}, CAS(ME)$^2$ \cite{qu2017cas}, SAMM~\cite{davison2018samm}, and micro-and-macro expression warehouse (MMEW)~\cite{ben2021video}.
 In this survey, we focus on the spontaneous datasets.
-The specific details of datasets are introduced as followings:

-\textbf{SMIC} \cite{li2013spontaneous} is consisted of three subsets: SMIC-HS, SMIC-VIS and SMIC-NIR.
-SMIC-VIS and SMIC-NIR contrains 71 samples recorded by normal speed cameras with 25 fps of visual (VIS) and near inferblack (NIR) light range, respectively.
-SMIC-HS recorded by 100 fps high-speed cameras is used for MER.
-SMIC-HS contains 164 spontaneous ME samples from 16 subjects.
-These samples are divided into three categories based on self-reports: \textit{positive}, \textit{negative}, and \textit{surprise}.
-Furthermore, the start and end frame of ME clip, denoted as onset and offset, are labeled.
-During the experiments, the high-stake situation was created by an interrogation room setting with a punishment threat and participants were asked to suppress their facial expressions while watching highly emotional clips.
+In a general ME dataset collection procedure, participants are asked to keep a poker face while watching video clips to induce spontaneous MEs.
+The video clips are selected according to previous psychological studies, which can elicit strong emotions.
+Commonly, a high-speed camera is utilized to record facial videos.
+After one participant watched a video clip, he/she fills in a self-report questionnaire to report his/her true feelings about the video clip.
+As well, considering cultural backgrounds may have an impact on MEs \cite{zhang2018emotional}, participants from different ethnicities could be recruited \cite{davison2018samm} for the potential study of cultural impact on MEs.